ProlificsPanther/JPLPlugin/README.md

 # Software Requirements

 1. Eclipse IDE (Kepler/Mars/Neon/Oxygen/ or later
-1. To install this plugin you must first have Eclipse on your system.
+2. To install this plugin you must first have Eclipse on your system.
 You may download it from http://www.eclipse.org/downloads/eclipse-packages/
-2. Please select the version which provides the tools for JAVA EE and Web applications.
+3. Please select the version which provides the tools for JAVA EE and Web applications.

 Note: - if you don’t have an idea which eclipse to select then you can download Neon 3 from below link. https://www.eclipse.org/downloads/packages/release/neon/3

+# Installation and Usage
+  Read  this